LEAN-96/RAG-Demystified/README.md

 $$p_{\theta}(y_i|x, z, y_{1:i-1})$$
 ==

 In practice, the question and retrieved documents are injected in a prompt and given to the generator (LLM) to answer the question based on the retrieved documents.
-This called prompt injection could look this this in an JSON format:
+This called prompt injection could look this in an JSON format:

     [
         {